ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

 In addition to the absence of best practices of software engineering, we are usually in a much worse situation than typical developers.
 Indeed, we have by nature a particularly strong coupling to the data (shocker right?).
 Even small changes over time in the data distribution tend to have tremendous impact on machine learning systems, even though the structure of the data itself stays the same.
-And you know when that happens? _All the damn time for every damn use-case!_
+And you know when that happens? _All the fucking time for every damn use-case!_

 Finally, we usually need to produce large amounts of code to determine if a given model or analysis has even a chance of being remotely useful.
 This creates a tension because the code seems constantly in a superposition of state: useless exploratory junk _AND_ awesome preprocessing for big gains model.